CosmoStatGW/CHIMERA/README.md

 ## Documentation

-Read the docs at [chimera-gw.readthedocs.io](https://chimera-gw.readthedocs.io)
+The full documentation is provided at [chimera-gw.readthedocs.io](https://chimera-gw.readthedocs.io)